|This blog contains affiliate links, see the links with the asterisk sign |

 DVT, or deep-vein thrombosis, is a condition which occurs when a blood clot forms in a deep leg vein (typically the calf or thigh).
 If the clot stays put, stuck to the wall of the vein, it causes redness and swelling to the area.
 But if part of it breaks off it can travel to the lungs (pulmonary embolus) and cause serious illness or even death.
 It can also be a contributory cause of a stroke or heart attack.
 Unfortunately some DVTs cause no symptoms, for instance in the pelvis, and the first that is known of the condition can be a pulmonary embolism.

-How likely am I to get a DVT?
+How likely am I to get a travel related DVT?

 Not all travellers have the same risk of developing a DVT.
-The following factors raise your risk:
+The following factors raises your risk:

 - Being over 40